TMD20/PT-Muxer/README.md

 Changing any of these settings, other than langs will have an effect on "remux" mode langs data is present only for convenience

-* IMDB: ID for Movie/TV show
+* IMDB: imdb ID for Movie/TV show
-* tmdb: ID for Movie/TV show
+* tmdb: themoviedb ID for Movie/TV show
 * langs: Offical Languages for movie or TV show
-* Season: if TV show the season
+* season: if TV show the season
-* Episode: If TV show the episode number
+* episode: If TV show the episode number
+* title: The title of the show
+* mal_id: myanimelist id for the show, only applies to anime
+* enTitle: only applies to anime, the english title of show
+* japTitle: only applies to anime, the japanese title of the show
+* anisearch: only applies to anime, animesesarch for the show
+* anidb: only applies to anime, animedb id for the show
+* kitsu: only applies to anime, kitsu id for the show

 ### 2. Sources